apache/druid/docs/content/Tutorial:-A-First-Look-at-Druid.md

 The Druid real time-node ingests events in an in-memory buffer.
 Periodically, these events will be persisted to disk.
 If you are interested in the details of our real-time architecture and why we persist indexes to disk, I suggest you read our [White Paper](http://static.druid.io/docs/druid.pdf).

 Okay, things are about to get real-time.
-To query the real-time node you’ve spun up, you can issue:
+To query the real-time node you've spun up, you can issue:

 ```
 ./run_example_client.sh
 ```

 Select "wikipedia" once again.
-This script issues [GroupByQuery](GroupByQuery.html)s to the data we’ve been ingesting.
+This script issues [GroupByQuery](GroupByQuery.html)s to the data we've been ingesting.
 The query looks like this:

 ```json
 {